o0PHOENIX0o/factorials/README.md

 # factorials
 find factorial of any number using recursion in python

-recursion is process in which we call a function calls it self.
+recursion is process in which a function calls it self.

 note: adding a condition statement in necessary while using recursion beacuse the programe may start running in a never ending loop and end up crashing tha terminal!

 here for finding the factorial of the given number